Our Story

 Our Goals

-We’ll only achieve our vision by helping neurodiverse individuals in overcoming employment obstacles and changing employers' perceptions and recruitment practices.
-So that’s what were are going to do.
-Well probably get side tracked.
+We’ll only achieve our vision by helping neurodiverse individuals overcome employment obstacles and changing employers' perceptions and recruitment practices.
+So that’s what we are going to do.
+We'll probably get sidetracked.
 We're neurodivergent, after all!
 Rest assured, we are also laser-focused when it counts.

 We're working towards: